 The Compliance Officer works to ensure that LifeSong has the appropriate policies, procedures, and processes in place to minimize its risk and further LifeSong's Mission to provide quality services.
-On a quarterly basis, the Compliance Officer will meet with the Compliance Committee and provide updates on the department's activities and future plans.
+On a quarterly basis, the Compliance Officer will meet with the Compliance Committee and provide updates on the department's activities and future plans, and then submit a report to the Board of Directors.